By Elizabeth Bokfi

 Attitude can really mean the difference between moving forward and being stuck.
 “I love being able to encourage my students and my student athletes every day that struggles [do] happen in life….
 Don’t give up.
 There’s so much life to live, no matter what your situation is….
 Continue to be great!”

-TOP and SLIDER IMAGE: Maynard at Grand Canyon, Arizona.
+TOP IMAGE: Maynard at Grand Canyon, Arizona.
 Image by Joey Leonardo, courtesy of Kyle Maynard.